Tarenyawagon: Emerging from Darkness

 In the scripture below Lehi’s family is compared to a branch being broken off the main tree, or like the Tuscarora traditions, being separated from the main group and led into their own land (I should acknowledge this is also similar to the tribes of Israel being divided in the land of Israel when they finally reach it).
 And also like the Tuscarora traditions the theme of a Savior or Messiah freeing them from darkness is echoed.
 Lehi’s version below, though, is a prophecy.

-In this related prophecy, the emergence from darkness accompanies a gathering, similar to the gathering of the people under the Great Peacemaker after first being led into separate lands:
+In this related prophecy, the emergence from darkness accompanies a gathering, similar to the gathering of the people under the Great Peacemaker after first being led them into separate lands:

 Broken Off Branches

-This taking of people out of darkness and leading them into another land is also described in the parable of Zenos, as the Lord of the Vineyard taking "many" branches from his failing mother tree, and dividing them into four of the “nithermost parts of the vineyard.”
+This taking of people out of darkness and leading them into another land is also described in the parable of Zenos, as the Lord of the Vineyard taking "many" branches from his failing mother tree, and dividing them into four of the “lowest parts of the vineyard.”

-As I have written about previously, the similarity of the Zenos’ tree and gathering of the branches back to the original tree is similar to the traditions of the Six Nation’s Tree of Great Peace, and the union of their tribes into a single confederacy.
+As I have written about previously, the similarity of Zenos’ tree and gathering of the branches back to the original tree is similar to the traditions of the Six Nation’s Tree of Great Peace, and the union of their tribes into a single confederacy.
 Now I can see that they also share the part of the parable about being led by God out of darkness, being broken off from the main group, and placed into their own land.
 Their traditional history is a smaller scale version of the promises in the parable, mirroring it from scattering to their return.
 As discussed in my previous post, they even have a prophecy that applies this pattern to all the world, just as the parable does.

 I find this a remarkable coincidence!
+And yet another corroborating witness of the same principles.

 Comments